OrcaSKang/Telescope_Group_Project/README.md

 # Telescope_Group_Project

 This repository contains the code developed as part of the Telescope Group Project undertaken during the 2025/26 academic year.

+The aim of the project was to construct cluster catalogues, determine membership, and produce Hertzsprung–Russell (HR) diagrams.
+HR diagrams of a young cluster and an old cluster were compared to investigate differences in their stellar populations and evolutionary stages.

-The broader aim of the project was to construct a cluster catalogue, determine membership, and produce a Hertzsprung–Russell (HR) diagram for the selected cluster.
-The analysis required a complete workflow spanning image reduction, alignment, photometry, catalogue building, and astrophysical interpretation.
+The analysis required a complete workflow spanning image reduction, alignment, photometry, catalogue construction, and astrophysical interpretation.

-Only the initial stages of the workflow are included in this repository.
-These form the essential foundation on which the later analysis was built.
+Two open clusters were analysed: a young cluster (NGC 6754, also known as M52) and an old cluster (NGC 6755).

 ---